 Tor is susceptible to the following cyber attacks:

-UpGuard can protect your business from data breaches, identify all of your data leaks, and help you continuously monitor the security posture of all your vendors.
+UpGuard can protect your business from data breaches, identify all of your data leaks, and help you efficiently manage vendor security risks with its risk remediation software.